-Robotic process automation (RPA) is the development and deployment of software robots or bots to automate rules-based and repetitive tasks performed by people within workflow and process-related applications (often legacy systems) and operations.
+Robotic process automation or RPA is the development and deployment of software robots or bots to automate rules-based and repetitive mundane tasks performed by people within workflow and process-related applications (often legacy systems) and operations.

 Robotic process automation describes both the software which is used to robotize processes as the practice (or process as such) of defining processes and tasks that are best suited for RPA and the strategic approach to effectively design and apply the RPA script, macros and algorithms to the process.

-At the core RPA enables to replicate how people conduct repetitive tasks in an application (e.g. entering data, performing transaction-related tasks).
+So, at the core, robotic process automation enables to replicate how people conduct repetitive tasks in an application (e.g. entering data, performing transaction-related tasks).
 It’s in automating these repetitive tasks that the scripts, macros, algorithms and evolutions come in.
 The replication is based upon user interface interactions (it looks at how people use the specific application that of course has a user interface so it can be used for the ‘to be automated’ task to begin with).

 For the sake of understanding, imagine a “real” physical robot sitting next to a worker, ‘learning’ how the worker performs a routine task within a process-related application (what happens on the screen of the computer) and in the end, being able to do all that as if it were a worker.
 The difference is that with robotic process applications there are no physical robots involved (they won’t start typing or using a mouse) and the logic is in the software robot instead.